spanner/radiant-forum-extension/README.md

 ## Smilies

 Included here is a redcloth extension to handle emoticons of the type inserted by the punymce toolbar we're using.
-Since we have control of both ends I've customised the set to make accidental emoticons less likely.
+I've customised the set to make accidental emoticons less likely.
 There will soon be an option to disable them completely.

 ## Bugs

-In the short term, quite likely.
+In the short term, very likely.
 [Github issues](http://github.com/spanner/radiant-forum-extension/issues), please, or for little things an email or github message is fine.

 ## Author & Copyright

 * William Ross, for spanner. will at spanner.org
-* Originally based on dear old Beast, currently not visible at [http://beast.caboo.se](http://beast.caboo.se)
+* Originally based on dear old Beast
 * Copyright 2007-11 spanner ltd
 * released under the same terms as Rails and/or Radiant